 Tuesday night is garbage night round these parts.
 I have a regular garbage bin, a compost pile, a compost bin, a recycling box for metals and a recycling box for papers.

 That means my compostables (fruits and vegetables) go under the sink for a week.
-When I pull the compost bin from under my sink a planet of fruit flies rose up out of it and dispersed with military precision around my kitchen.
-They were on the counter, the cupboards, and yes, in my pretty, pretty hair.
+When I pull the compost bin from under my sink, a planet of fruit flies has been known to rise up out of it.
+They then disperse with military precision around my kitchen.
+Their preferred assault positions are on the counter, the cupboards, and once, in my pretty, pretty hair.